-Fashion eCommerce is growing fast.
-In this article we give 12 tips aimed at fashion retailers to keep up with the trends, and help you grow your online fashion business.
+The e-commerce fashion industry is growing fast.
+In this article, we give 12 tips aimed at fashion retailers to keep up with the trends and help you grow your online fashion business.

 It’s important to offer as much information as possible about the garment.
 The dimensions of each size, which size the model in the picture is wearing, etc.